#1 on GoogleDAC/AMPMid PriceReview

 Hidizs AP80 Pro-X Red Copper (Durwood)

 Hidizs’s best effort to date, in our collective opinion, is probably the AP80 Pro-X dap: works well, sounds good, and therefore has established itself as one of the most interesting budget to mid-tier daps.
-It features two SoCs, that is System on Chip“, a combination of DAC and amp on a single chip.
-This saves space but also leaves the audio engineer little room for tweaking – and any two devices with the same SoCs sound very similar.
+It features two all-in-ones, a combination of DAC and amp on a single chip.
+This saves space but also leaves the audio engineer little room for tweaking – and any two devices with the same all-in-one chip sound very similar.

 Many devices features DAC and amp on one chip…and they sound rather similar.